This article was updated: Oct. 20th, 2023

 All of us have used cash to purchase goods or services at some point.
 Because of this, you may be wondering if you would be on the hook for counterfeit money charges if you accidentally used counterfeit money in a transaction unknowingly.
 It’s important to know that the use or attempted use of counterfeit currency can be punishable by both the federal government and several of the states with varying penalties.
 However, the prosecutor needs to be able to prove that the defendant was knowledgeable about the false money when making the transaction with the retailer, merchant, or individual.

-If you have been charged with using counterfeit money in Virginia, contact Scott C. Nolan right away.
+If you have been charged with using counterfeit money in Virginia, contact The Law Office of Scott C. Nolan, PLLC right away.

 What Are The Penalties For Using Counterfeit Money?